Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Many German manufacturers have US production facilities — BMW Spartanburg, Mercedes Tuscaloosa, VW Chattanooga — check whether your supplier offers domestically built alternatives to avoid the 10% Section 122 tariff entirely.
 For imported vehicles, the total is now 2.5% MFN + 10% Section 122 = 12.5% (down from 22.5%).
 Pharmaceuticals enter at 0% MFN, so the 10% Section 122 is the only layer.
 For machinery, accurate HTS classification remains critical.
 The Section 122 tariff expires ~July 24, 2026 — plan inventory accordingly.

-How US Tariffs on Germany Work
+How Are US Tariffs on Germany Imports Calculated?

 To calculate the total duty on a specific import from Germany, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Germany rates with other countries to evaluate sourcing alternatives.